Ju-oogle/Ju-oogle/README.md

 <h2> Hi there 👋, I'm JuOogle! <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50"></h2>
 <p><img src="https://media.giphy.com/media/hiJ9ypGI5tIKdwKoK2/giphy.gif" width="50"> Data Analyst <em>in the making</em></p>

-<p>Hi!, I am Ju, a Senior Customer service specialists with 15 years of experience focused in Tourism and Hospitality activities and a Junior Full stack Programming Developer on it's way to become a Data Analyst.</p>
+<p>Hi!, I am Ju, a Senior Customer service specialists with 15 years of experience focused in Tourism and Hospitality activities and a Junior Data Analyst Developer focused on People Analytics on it's way to become a Data Scientist.</p>
 I entered 'this world' during the pandemic with one purpose: <em>  Be part of those who make a difference.</em>
 <p>I see myself as a dynamic, self-driven, and proactive person with remarkable result-oriented competence.</p>